xavier268/mychess/README.md

 # mychess
 experimental chess engine in go

-## missing in basic piece moves

-* generate castling legal moves  ?
+All moves are normally implemented ?

 ## missing in game play